 or it could involve subsidies to protect areas of outstanding natural beauty from development.

 - There is no reason why rural subsidies should only go to farmers.
 For example, there is a good case for subsidies to help young local people afford houses in the area they have grown up – rather than being priced out by demand for second-holiday homes.

 - Environment.
 Any future subsidies should demonstrate a clear environmental benefit.
 Subsidies which reward farmers for cutting down trees to create more agricultural land is a negative externality.
 Recent flooding suggests that planting more trees by river banks can play a natural role in reducing flooding.
 There is a much better case for subsidies to reward landowners to plant trees in areas at risk of flooding.

 - Subsidies don’t necessarily deal with the underlying problem.
-Many small farmers face intense financial pressure – from oversupply and monopsonist supermarkets who are able to put downward pressure on prices.
+Many small farmers face intense financial pressure – from oversupply and monopsonist supermarkets who can put downward pressure on prices.
 However, giving subsidies doesn’t tackle these root problems of agriculture.
-In fact agricultural subsidies could be seen as subsidising supermarkets monopsony power.
+In fact, agricultural subsidies could be seen as subsidising supermarkets monopsony power.
 Supermarkets pay low prices, farmers get low income, so the taxpayer sends subsidies to farmers to make up the difference.

 - Problems of agriculture – market failure

-- Milking taxpayers US subsidies to landowners in US at Economist.com
+- Milking taxpayers US subsidies to landowners in the US at Economist.com

 - Farming subsidies – George Monbiot